koiosi/koiosi/README.md

 ### Here is some information about me :

-- 🔭 I’m currently working mostly on my Master Thesis
+- 🔭 I’m currently working on my Master Thesis
 - 🌱 I’m currently learning Python, R, SQL and Git.

 <!--